-- Fibromyalgia – a common and difficult to diagnose condition which causes widespread muscle pain and tenderness in the body, as well as stiffness and difficulty with movement.
+- Fibromyalgia – a common and difficult-to-diagnose condition that causes widespread muscle pain and tenderness in the body, as well as stiffness and difficulty with movement.

-- Pelvic pain – a common condition among women which can be caused by various uterine disorders including endometriosis, fibroids, polyps, and menstrual cramps.
+- Pelvic pain – a common condition among women that can be caused by various uterine disorders including endometriosis, fibroids, polyps, and menstrual cramps.

-- Complex Regional Pain Syndrome – a rare condition which causes severe and unpredictable pain, often after trauma.
+- Complex Regional Pain Syndrome – a rare condition that causes severe and unpredictable pain, often after trauma.